On ambiguity

 Ambiguity can be dangerous.
 When operating industrial machinery, an ambiguous instruction can be fatal.

-Yet, not all ambiguous instructions are so consequential.
+Not all ambiguous instructions are so consequential.
 When a recipe prompts us to add seasoning "to taste", the instruction is ambiguous with respect to the quantity, but it is unlikely to harm us.
 Moreover, it grants us the agency to experiment and determine our preferred quantity.

-Similarly, critics talk of artistic works that "respect their audience", often meaning that an artist acknowledges that their audience has degree of tolerance for ambiguity.
+Similarly, critics talk of artistic works that "respect their audience", often meaning that an artist acknowledges that their audience has some degree of tolerance for ambiguity.

-Ambiguity and discovery
+Ambiguity for discovery

 Ambiguity can be understood as a necessary stage in the activity of discovery.